 Monday, December 3rd.

 Hand on the wheel, my concentration was not on the road like it should have been.
-The crumbs my best friend was spilling on the seats of my Chevelle had caught my attention.
+The crumbs of Andy’s muffin spilling on the seats of my Chevelle had caught my attention.

-Mae was some chick who Andy had been attempting to woo for a few days now.
-She seemed into him, which wasn’t surprising.
-Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, leading him to an olive skin tone that he had time and time again described as perfect.
+Mae was some chick from Andy’s Comm class who he’d been pursuing for a few days now.
+She seemed into him, which wasn’t surprising, despite his apparent lack of self-control.
+Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, which lead him to an olive skin tone that he had time and time again described as perfect.
 That, alongside his green eyes, gave him an annoying amount of confidence and a fair amount of women at his side.

-His solution to the food on the perfect leather was to dust them off onto the car mats on the floor.
-Instantly pissed, I shifted towards my jackass of a best friend.
+His solution to the crumbs on the perfect leather was to dust it off onto the car mats on the floor.
+Instantly pissed at that decision, I shifted towards my jackass of a best friend.

 Snagging my focus, the girl on the road diverted any anger I’d had towards Andy and his messy ass breakfast, replacing it with worry that I’d freaked her out with my three-thousand-pound car.

-Her lean-runner-like body was hidden under that ugly sweater, and my mind cart-wheeled over what else was concealed underneath the thick layer.
-The baggy material on the sweater made it difficult to gauge what kind of tits she was sporting.
+Her side of our mutual gawking paused as she delivered me another hot, fucking eye roll.
+Her lean body was hidden under that ugly sweater and my mind cart-wheeled over what else was concealed underneath the thick layer.
+The baggy material made it difficult to gauge what kind of tits she was sporting.
 Damn.

-Pressing my palm against the steering wheel, I honked the horn at her, hoping to startle both her and myself from the joint staring.
-Finally torn from her ogling, her eyes rolled one last time, and she and her red-hot face scurried across the street and up the entrance stairs.
+Pressing my palm against the steering wheel, I honked the horn, hoping to startle both her and myself from the joint staring.
+Finally torn from her ogling, her eyes rolled one last time before she and her red-hot face scurried across the street and up the entrance stairs.

-Danny, using one hand to scratch through his near-white-2008-Justin-Beiber-style-hairdo, applied the other to the back of my seat, tapping away in thought.
-With slim features, sky-blue eyes and skin as pale as paper, Danny was the parent of the group.
+Danny, using one hand to scratch through his blonde hair, applied the other to the back of my seat, tapping away in thought.
+With slim features, sky-blue eyes, and skin as pale as paper, Danny was what we referred to as the “parent” of our friend group.
 He was more like a mother than he’d ever care to admit.

-Blake, who had hair and eyes as dark as a night sky, was the crudest man I’d ever met, which made me laugh a lot of the time.
+Blake, who had hair and eyes as dark as a night sky, was the crudest guy I’d ever met, which made me laugh a lot of the time.
 Sometimes though, I wished he’d just shut the fuck up.

-I slid into the parking lot, ready to enter the book-filled-prison, wondering how I had pulled the word beautiful out of my personal dictionary filled with words far too crass.
+I slid into the parking spot, feeling almost nauseous over the word I’d used to describe her and wondering how I had pulled it out of my personal dictionary filled with words far too crass.
 I agreed with my midnight-haired friend.

 He nodded, opening his door.
 “How do you not notice someone in your own class, genius?”

 Crossing the street, I was stopped in my tracks, dipping my brow at the concrete.
-Leaning down, I plucked the gem covered keychain from the ground, surprised by the coolness of the plastic, admiring the small baby blue dolphin on the end of it.
+Leaning down, I plucked the gem-covered keychain from the ground, surprised by the coolness of the plastic and admiring the worn, baby blue dolphin on the end of it.
 I couldn’t contain my grin, but I did manage to minimize the size of it.

 Suddenly, I was convinced there was a God, and that he loved me.

-“Pfft,” I sounded, stepping towards school, and Chloe.
+“Pft,” I sounded, stepping towards school, and Chloe.
 “I’m everyone’s type.”

 *Chloe’s Point Of View*

 I hurriedly shushed her, looking around for anyone who might have heard what I considered an outburst.

-I answered her excited question, not at all upset when the teacher began talking, and I was happily yanked into the lesson.
-Trying my hardest to take notes, I could barely focus on them with Jamie yell whispering at me every two seconds, “Oh my God, Asher Freed wants to have sex with MY best friend.”
-I couldn’t even count the number of times I rolled my eyes.
-Naturally, I’d lost track after twenty-five.
+I answered her excited question, happy when the professor began talking and I was yanked into the lesson.
+Trying my hardest to take notes, I could barely focus on them with Jamie yell-whispering at me every two seconds, “Oh my God, Asher Freed wants to have sex with my best friend.”